ibm-cloud-docs/databases-for-postgresql/howto-migration-compose.md

 You can access the {{site.data.keyword.databases-for-postgresql}} deployment in a few different ways.
 - The deployment's UI is accessible by clicking its name from the [Resource List](https://cloud.ibm.com/resources) in your IBM Cloud account.
-- You can use the [Cloud Databases CLI Plugin](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference).
-The {{site.data.keyword.cloud_notm}} CLI tool is what you use to communicate with {{site.data.keyword.cloud_notm}} from your terminal or command line, and the plugin contains the commands that you use to communicate with your database deployments.
+- You can use the [Cloud Databases CLI plug-in](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference).
+The {{site.data.keyword.cloud_notm}} CLI tool is what you use to communicate with {{site.data.keyword.cloud_notm}} from your terminal or command line, and the plug-in contains the commands that you use to communicate with your database deployments.
 - Or you can also use the [{{site.data.keyword.databases-for}} API](https://{DomainName}/apidocs/cloud-databases-api)

-Most importantly, you can access the PostgreSQL database directly using `psql`, which can be used to monitor the replication status.
+Most importantly, you can access the PostgreSQL database directly by using `psql`, which can be used to monitor the replication status.

 ### Monitoring the Migration

-The admin user from your Compose deployment can log in to and execute commands on the read-only replica.
-Connect to both the Compose deployment and the {{site.data.keyword.databases-for-postgresql}} replica using `psql` and the admin user.
+The admin user from your Compose deployment can log in to and run commands on the read-only replica.
+Connect to both the Compose deployment and the {{site.data.keyword.databases-for-postgresql}} replica by using `psql` and the admin user.

 On the Compose deployment run
 ```